Prayer is the lifeblood of the Christian walk, sustaining our relationship with Jesus.

 Prayer Matters

-If there is one question here not to be left unanswered, let it be asked within us.
-Do you love God and would obey His commandment to love your neighbor as yourself?
-If your answer here is a “Yes” just like mine, continue praying for others with love!
+If there is one question to leave in our hearts, it is this: Do you love God and obey His command to love your neighbor as yourself?
+If the answer is yes, then continue praying for others—with love and sincerity!

-Understanding the Purpose and Power of Prayer: How to Call Heaven to Earth by Myles Munroe
+Understanding the Purpose and Power of Prayer: How to Call Heaven to Earth, enlarged edition

 God bless you more!